CameronStuartSmith/flashcards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+### About
+Flash Cards is a react native application created for a Udacity Course project.

 ### How to run

-If you're on a Mac, there are a few errors that users sometimes see when attempting to `npm run ios`:

 * Clone the repo
 * Run yarn start or npm start in the cloned repo